Wisconsin vs. Nebraska NCAA Football Odds, Plays and Insights | November 20, 2021

 Nebraska Stats and Trends

-- Nebraska has played 10 games, with five wins against the spread.
+- In Nebraska's 10 games this year, it has five wins against the spread.

-- This season, the Cornhuskers have won against the spread in each of their two games as an underdog of 10 points or more.
+- The Cornhuskers have been underdogs by 9.5 points or more two times this season and have covered the spread every time.

-- Nebraska's games this season have gone over the point total in 33.3% of its opportunities (three times in nine games with a set point total).
+- Nebraska's games this year have gone over the point total in 33.3% of its opportunities (three times in nine games with a set point total).

-- Nebraska is 5-4 against the spread and 3-7 overall in games when it scores more than 14.6 points.
+- Nebraska is 5-4 against the spread and 3-7 overall when the team records more than 14.6 points.

-- When Nebraska amasses more than 216.3 yards, the team is 5-4 against the spread and 3-7 overall.
+- Nebraska is 5-4 against the spread and 3-7 overall when the team amasses over 216.3 yards.

-- The Cornhuskers have 14 giveaways this season, while the Badgers have 19 takeaways .
+- This season the Cornhuskers have 14 turnovers, five fewer than the Badgers have takeaways (19).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.